dannyvernals/check-charm-version/README.md

 # check-charm-version
 Compare the commit hashes of Contrail charm versions to infer compatibility.
 The script queries the juju charm store for Contrail component charms.
-It captures the referenced git commit hash for each commponent and compares them.
+It captures the referenced git commit hash for each component and compares them.
 It then queries Github for metadata about the relevant commit.

 ```